yehorbk/pldb/DOCUMENTATION.md

 ### Creating `Database` instance
 Function requires a database name and returns the `Database` instance.
-Database will not be added to `PLDB` instanse instead of `PLDB::createDatabase` function.
+Database will not be added to `PLDBService` instanse instead of `PLDBService::createDatabase` function.

 ```php
 $name = "foo-db";